Aliases for WT1 Gene

 GeneCards Summary for WT1 Gene

 WT1 (Wilms Tumor 1) is a Protein Coding gene.
-Diseases associated with WT1 include denys-drash syndrome and frasier syndrome.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Transcriptional misregulation in cancer.
+Diseases associated with WT1 include Denys-Drash Syndrome and Wilms Tumor Susceptibility-5.
+Among its related pathways are Primary Focal Segmental Glomerulosclerosis FSGS and Transcriptional misregulation in cancer.
 GO annotations related to this gene include nucleic acid binding and sequence-specific DNA binding.
 An important paralog of this gene is EGR1.

 UniProtKB/Swiss-Prot for WT1 Gene

-Transcription factor that plays an important role in cellular development and cell survival.
+Transcription factor that plays an important role in cellular development and cell survival (PubMed:7862533).
+Recognizes and binds to the DNA sequence 5-GCG(T/G)GGGCG-3 (PubMed:7862533, PubMed:17716689, PubMed:25258363).
 Regulates the expression of numerous target genes, including EPO.
 Plays an essential role for development of the urogenital system.
-Recognizes and binds to the DNA sequence 5-CGCCCCCGC-3.
 It has a tumor suppressor as well as an oncogenic role in tumor formation.
-Function may be isoform-specific: isoforms lacking the KTS motif may act as transcription factors.
-Isoforms containing the KTS motif may bind mRNA and play a role in mRNA metabolism or splicing.
-Isoform 1 has lower affinity for DNA, and can bind RNA.
+Function may be isoform-specific: isoforms lacking the KTS motif may act as transcription factors (PubMed:15520190).
+Isoforms containing the KTS motif may bind mRNA and play a role in mRNA metabolism or splicing (PubMed:16934801).
+Isoform 1 has lower affinity for DNA, and can bind RNA (PubMed:19123921).